Areas of interest

 A career in technology is a bit like rock climbing: you want to have at least a couple of solid grips that you can lean on, while reaching for new areas.
 My most solid grips have been in management (especially of innovation), data analytics, and in biomedical informatics, but I have worked on practical use cases, technologies, and applications across many fields and industries, as well as on the finance that drives them.

 Today, I am an independent advisor, pretty much operating quietly in the background (I'm well past the game of engaging in activities just so I can list or humble-brag about them).
-In the Silicon Valley ecosystem, I am especially interested in entrepreneurial ideas and in early-stage startups, both in horizontal areas as well as in specific industry applications.
+In the Silicon Valley ecosystem, I am especially interested in entrepreneurial ideas and in startups and growth companies, both in horizontal areas as well as in specific industry applications.
 Part of what energizes me most in this ecosystem is learning about and understanding the financial, market, and growth opportunities across a wide range of technologies and application areas, without becoming a one-trick pony in any one domain or technology.
-I am working closely with founders in areas ranging from fitness to fintech, and from sustainable materials to anything with data.
+I have worked closely with founders in areas ranging from fitness to fintech, and from sustainable materials to anything with data.
+Most of my time today I spend on analyzing and assessing companies, looking at their financials and trajectory, market and opportunities, and technical approach and differentiation.

 On the healthcare/academia front, I briefly returned to Stanford full-time in 2019 as the Executive Director of the Biomedical Informatics Program, where I did my PhD research myself.
 I treasured this opportunity to work closely with the students, faculty, and staff in the program, particularly given how much the field has evolved and become central to biomedical research, and to be a member of the staff of the Department of Biomedical Data Science in the School of Medicine, albeit for only a year.